 A powerful Hungarian talent who climbed the tennis ranks with a formidable serve and relentless work ethic on the ITF and WTA circuits.

-Dalma Gálfi's tennis story is one of steady, determined ascent.
+Dalma Gálfi cracked the WTA Top 100 in singles in 2022, a milestone for any player.
 Hailing from Hungary, she made her mark on the junior circuit, showcasing the powerful game that would become her hallmark.
 Turning professional, she embarked on the grueling journey of the ITF Women's Circuit, methodically collecting titles—nine in singles and ten in doubles—to build her ranking and confidence.
-Her breakthrough to the upper echelons of the sport was cemented in 2022 when she cracked the WTA Top 100 in singles, a milestone for any player.
-Gálfi's game is built around a potent serve and aggressive groundstrokes, allowing her to dictate play.
-While Grand Slam breakthroughs are still a target, her presence in main draws and her success on the Challenger tour have established her as Hungary's leading female tennis player, inspiring a new generation with her powerful baseline style and resilience.
+Her game is built around a potent serve and aggressive groundstrokes, allowing her to dictate play.
+While Grand Slam breakthroughs are still a target, her presence in main draws and success on the Challenger tour have established her as Hungary's leading female tennis player.

 1997–2012